mathigatti/mathigatti/source/_posts/Keywords2lyrics-–-Automatic-Songwriting-from-Keywords.md

 date: 2020-09-26 16:08:09
 tags:
 summary: You feed it with a phrase or a few words and it writes a song inspired on these
+description: You feed it with a phrase or a few words and it writes a song inspired on these
 ---

 # Keywords2lyrics